stabix/stabix/doc/slip_transmission_toolbox.rst

 :math:`\psi` is the angle between slip plane normal directions, :math:`\gamma` is the angle between the direction of incoming slip and the plane normal of outgoing slip, and :math:`\delta` is between the direction of outgoing slip and the plane normal of incoming slip.
 :math:`n`, :math:`d` and :math:`l` are respectively the slip plane normals, slip directions and the lines of intersection of the slip plane and the grain boundary.
-:math:`\vec b` is the Burgers vector of the slip plane and :math:`\vec b_r` is the residual Burgers vector of the residual dislocation at the grain boundary.
+:math:`\vec b` is the Burgers vector of the slip plane and :math:`\vec b_\text r` is the residual Burgers vector of the residual dislocation at the grain boundary.
-The subscripts :math:`in` and :math:`out` refer to the incoming and outgoing slip systems, respectively.
+The subscripts 'in' and 'out' refer to the incoming and outgoing slip systems, respectively.

 .. figure:: ./_pictures/Schemes_SlipTransmission/slip_transmission_scheme2.png
    :scale: 45 %